kouamdestin/Learn-the-basics-of-Spark-AR-by-creating-your-FanMask-filter/README.md

 ![alt text](images/24.PNG)

 > **Note:** Usually when you use a filter on social networks you have smooth skin.
-To achieve this, add a new "Face Mesh" according to the method seen in point 3.
+To achieve this, add a new "**Face Mesh**" according to the method seen in point 3.
 Put a new material on your new "Face Mesh".
-Modify the "Shader Type" of your material in "Retouching" and finally smooth the skin of the face by adjusting **Skin Smoothing** up to 100.
+Modify the "**Shader Type**" of your material in "**Retouching**" and finally smooth the skin of the face by adjusting **Skin Smoothing** up to 100.

-8. **Test your filter your filter to see how it shows up on other face types in real time.** On your smartphone, install the Spark AR Player app and then connect your smartphone to your computer using USB cable.
+8. **Test your filter your filter to see how it shows up on other face types in real time.** On your smartphone, install the **Spark AR Player** app and then connect your smartphone to your computer using USB cable.
 In the lower left corner of zone 1, click on the smartphone icon then on " **Send** " in a new window.
 Your filter will automatically launch on your smartphone.
 On the other hand, if you have a webcam, click on the camera icon in area 1.
-You will see a " **PC Camera** " button above the faces for live interactive on your computer, or Change character to display your filter on different face type  and make any additional adjustments you want.
+You will see a "**PC Camera**" button above the faces for live interactive on your computer, or Change character to display your filter on different face type  and make any additional adjustments you want.

 ![alt text](images/27.PNG)

 > Now that you have a working filter, let's see how to make it public on social media.

 ## Post your fanMask filter on Instagram
-9. **Save your project to a folder.** To save the project in a local folder, click on " **File** " (on the top left of your screen) and select the option " **Save As** ".
-A window will open, Choose a save location that you can easily find later and rename your project to  " **FanMask**  " before saving it.
+9. **Save your project to a folder.** To save the project in a local folder, click on "**File**" (on the top left of your screen) and select the option "**Save As**".
+A window will open, Choose a save location that you can easily find later and rename your project to  "**FanMask**" before saving it.

 ![alt text](images/26.PNG)

-10. **Upload your filter to Sparkhub.** click “ **File**” again and select this time the “ **Upload and Export** ” option.
+10. **Upload your filter to Sparkhub.** click “**File**” again and select this time the “**Upload and Export**” option.

 ![alt text](images/30.PNG)

 A window will open to indicate the space your filter will use on different types of devices.
-If everything is green and checked, click on the " **Upload** " button.
+If everything is green and checked, click on the "**Upload**" button.

 ![alt text](images/28.PNG)